awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-cli.md

    This command works if the permissions assigned to the `ProductionAccessRole` enable listing the users in the current AWS account\.

 1. To return to the permissions granted by your original credentials, run commands without the `--profile` parameter\.
-The AWS CLI reverts to using the credentials in your default profile, which you configured in [[ERROR] BAD/MISSING LINK TEXT](#step-configure-default)\.
+The AWS CLI reverts to using the credentials in your default profile, which you configured in [Step 1](#step-configure-default)\.

 For more information, see [Assuming a Role](http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html) in the *AWS Command Line Interface User Guide*\.